 What’s more, those swept up in the system are stripped of many of their civil rights.
 If you’re convicted of a nonviolent drug offense reclassified as a felony, you can be legally barred from voting, serving on juries, obtaining business licenses, or receiving public assistance, to say nothing of the discrimination you’ll face when “checking the box” on job applications.

-If you think this sounds like a system designed specifically to strip black citizens of their civil rights, you’d be half-right.
+If this sounds to you like a system designed specifically to strip black citizens of their civil rights, you’d be half-right.
 It was also aimed at hippies.
 As Nixon domestic adviser John Ehrlichman would later admit in a 1994 interview with Harper’s magazine:

 “You want to know what this was really all about?” he asked with the bluntness of a man who, after public disgrace and a stretch in federal prison, had little left to protect.
 “The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I’m saying?
 We knew we couldn’t make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.”